 The human and economic consequences of shocks of this magnitude are potentially enormous.
 Raising the stakes further is the accumulating evidence that severe losses in this region may be irreversible.
 Households can remain impoverished and unable to move forward after a severe drought event that pushes them below a critical minimum threshold of wealth.
 There can be no doubt that the accumulating costs as families struggle to recover are substantial, including lost accumulation of human capital as they cut their spending on food and their children’s education.

-The Feed the Future Innovation Lab for Assets and Market Access will conduct a randomized controlled trial (RCT) to evaluate synergies between social development and social protection programs in Kenya.
-This project will investigate the impacts, alone and in combination, of the NGO BOMA’s Rural Entrepreneur Access Project (REAP) Graduation Program and Index-based Livestock Insurance (IBLI).
+The Feed the Future Innovation Lab for Assets and Market Access is conducting a randomized controlled trial (RCT) to evaluate synergies between social development and social protection programs in Kenya.
+This project will investigate the impacts, alone and in combination, of The BOMA Project's Poverty Graduation Program and Index-based Livestock Insurance (IBLI).

 Two recent pilot programs in Northern Kenya provide building blocks for an integrated social protection policy that can potentially alter poverty dynamics.
-The REAP program was introduced in the region in 2011 to provides a package of financial and business education, confidence building and coaching, culminating with a business asset transfer.
+BOMA’s poverty graduation model, launched in northern Kenya in 2013, is a sequence of gender-focused interventions over two years that includes participant targeting, a conditional cash transfer, financial and life skills training, hands-on mentoring and coaching, the establishment of savings and access to credit.
 First introduced in 2009, the IBLI index insurance program created a mechanism that triggers payments based on remote sensing indicators of forage scarcity and livestock mortality.

 This project will provide critical information to the Government of Kenya for designing and implementing a pro-graduation social protection strategy.
 In addition, this research should be able to answer numerous important and generalizable questions around the design and implementation of integrated, efficient social protection programs to the benefit of policy-makers and development agencies around the world working to design such schemes.